Compositional Synthesis of Control Barrier Certificates for Networks of Stochastic Systems against $\omega$-Regular Specifications: Introduction

 {\bf Related Literature.} Compositional construction of control barrier certificates for discrete-time stochastic systems enforcing simple safety specifications is recently proposed in~\cite{mahathi_IFAC2020} and then extended in \cite{anand2021smallgain} for a larger class of specifications that can be admitted by accepting languages of deterministic finite automata (DFA).
 Both works use a different compositionality scheme, namely, \emph{$\max$ small-gain} conditions.
-Our approach here differs from the one in~\cite{anand2021smallgain} in four main directions.
-First and foremost, our proposed compositionality approach here is potentially less conservative than the one presented in~\cite{anand2021smallgain} since the dissipativity-type reasoning proposed in this work can leverage the structure of the interconnection topology and may not require any constraint on the number or gains of the subsystems (cf. Remark~\ref{compositionality remark}).
-Second, the provided results in~\cite{anand2021smallgain} asks an additional condition (\emph{i.e.,}~\cite[condition (3.1)]{anand2021smallgain}) which is required for the satisfaction of \emph{small-gain} type conditions, while we do not need such an assumption in our setting.
-Third, while~\cite{anand2021smallgain} provides probabilistic guarantees for finite-time horizons, we generalize those results to \emph{infinite-time} horizons.
+Our approach here differs from the one in~\cite{anand2021smallgain} in several main directions.
+First and foremost, our proposed compositionality approach here is potentially less conservative than the one presented in~\cite{anand2021smallgain} since the dissipativity-type reasoning proposed in this work can leverage the structure of the interconnection topology and may not require any constraint on the number or gains of the subsystems for some specific interconnection structures, \emph{e.g.,} skew-symmetric (cf. Remark~\ref{compositionality remark}).
+Second, the small-gain approach in~\cite{anand2021smallgain} requires the satisfaction of a circular compositionality condition (see~\cite[condition 4.4]{anand2021smallgain}), which is difficult to be checked systematically for large interconnected systems.
+In contrast, our compositionality condition here is a simple linear matrix inequality (LMI), which is easy to check.
+Third, the provided results in~\cite{anand2021smallgain} asks an additional condition (\emph{i.e.,}~\cite[condition (3.1)]{anand2021smallgain}) which is required for the satisfaction of \emph{small-gain} type conditions, while we do not need such an assumption in our setting.
+Fourth, while~\cite{anand2021smallgain} provides probabilistic guarantees for finite-time horizons, we generalize those results to \emph{infinite-time} horizons.
 Consequently, we enlarge the class of specifications here to $\omega$-regular properties.
 As our last contribution, we propose here a distributed optimization method based on an ADMM algorithm which allows us to break down a large optimization problem into several smaller sub-problems.
 In particular, the solution to the optimization problem provides suitable control sub-barrier certificates together with local control policies satisfying the main compositionality condition and, hence, allowing us to compute control barrier certificates for the interconnected system efficiently.
+In comparison, one needs to first compute control sub-barrier certificates in~\cite{anand2021smallgain} for each subsystem and then check the compositionality condition a-posteriori.
+In the case that the compositionality condition in~\cite{anand2021smallgain} is not fulfilled, one requires to re-design the control sub-barrier certificates from scratch again.